TERMS & CONDITIONS

 between two and one calendar months of the start of course - 50% of the overall course fee

 one calendar months or less before the start of course - 100% of the overall course fee

 The supplier will endeavour to give 48 hours’ notice should it need to cancel a lesson.
 Any fees for lessons paid by the customer for lessons cancelled by the supplier will be refunded or credited against future lessons.

 The supplier retains the right to refuse or terminate lessons should they feel it necessary due to customer conduct, including behaviour, attitude, the customer is perceived to be unfit to drive through ill health, the customer being perceived to be under the influence of drugs (prescribed or illegal) or alcohol.

 No refund will be given for lessons terminated under these circumstances.

 Use of the vehicle

-For the benefit of supplier and the customer it is imperative that lessons commence on time.
+For the benefit of the supplier and the customer, it is imperative that lessons commence on time.
 Failure by the customer to arrive on time may result in abandonment of the lesson.
-In any case the lesson will finish at the designated finish time and the full fee will be payable.
+In any case, the lesson will finish at the designated finish time and the full fee will be payable.
 If the supplier fails to arrive on time and the lesson cannot run its full duration for whatever reason the lesson fee will be pro-rated for the actual lesson time taken.